Trump: Negative Role Model for the Management of the Future?

-- Understanding of leadership: After all, our society still has an ancient leadership and (often associated) concept of masculinity.
-Thus, Steve Jobs, not only according to his biographers a total interpersonal asshole, is also revered by reasonable people as a brilliant entrepreneur.
-Just recently, I have with unanimous colleagues led to unanimous opinion: A manager must take decisions cases and responsibility.
-In the course of a more and more interconnected digital and global world, individuals are no longer able to survey complex problems and make adequate decisions.
-In fact, team-oriented, networked management structures are much more contemporary, because they are more innovative, such as Gunter Dueck once on the future staff explained.
-Trump has certainly won, too, because in the course of authoritarian management vision, he embodied the strongman to solve the problems.
-His openly raised sexism has certainly used him rather than harmed, because he thereby also the seemingly strong, powerful, sexually dominant male image corresponded - and apparently also on frightening many women worked.
+- Understanding of leadership: After all, our society still has an ancient concept of leadership and (often associated with it) masculinity.
+So Steve Jobs, not only according to his biographers a total interpersonal asshole, is also revered by sensible people as a brilliant entrepreneur.
+Just recently, with very esteemed colleagues, I have led to a unanimous opinion: a manager has to take decisions, cases and responsibilities.
+The fact that individuals are no longer able to understand complex problems and make adequate decisions in the course of a digital and global world that is becoming ever more interconnected is often overlooked.
+In fact, team-oriented, networked management structures are much more up-to-date because they are more innovative, as Gunter Dueck once explained to personnel in the future.
+Trump certainly won because, in the course of the authoritarian management perspective, he embodied the strong man to solve the problems.
+His openly flaunted sexism certainly served him better than harmed him because he also corresponded to the apparently strong, powerful, sexually dominant image of men - and apparently also had an alarming effect on many women.

 Complexity creates fear